MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Graph Neural Networks; Covariate Shifts; Concept Shifts.
   - <details><summary>Digest</summary> Currently, there lacks a systematic benchmark tailored to graph OOD method evaluation.
 In this work, we aim at developing an OOD benchmark, known as GOOD, for graphs specifically.
 We explicitly make distinctions between covariate and concept shifts and design data splits that accurately reflect different shifts.
 We consider both graph and node prediction tasks as there are key differences when designing shifts.
 Overall, GOOD contains 8 datasets with 14 domain selections.
 When combined with covariate, concept, and no shifts, we obtain 42 different splits.
 We provide performance results on 7 commonly used baseline methods with 10 random runs.
 This results in 294 dataset-model combinations in total.

+- Modeling the Data-Generating Process is Necessary for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2206.07837)
+  - Jivat Neet Kaur, Emre Kiciman, Amit Sharma.
+  - Key Word: Out-of-Distribution Generalization; Multi-attribute Distribution Shifts; Causal Graph.
+  - <details><summary>Digest</summary> Real-world data collected from multiple domains can have multiple, distinct distribution shifts over multiple attributes.
+However, state-of-the art advances in domain generalization (DG) algorithms focus only on specific shifts over a single attribute.
+We introduce datasets with multi-attribute distribution shifts and find that existing DG algorithms fail to generalize.
+To explain this, we use causal graphs to characterize the different types of shifts based on the relationship between spurious attributes and the classification label.
+Each multi-attribute causal graph entails different constraints over observed variables, and therefore any algorithm based on a single, fixed independence constraint cannot work well across all shifts.
+We present Causally Adaptive Constraint Minimization (CACM), a new algorithm for identifying the correct independence constraints for regularization.

 - What makes domain generalization hard? [[paper]](https://arxiv.org/abs/2206.07802)
   - Spandan Madan, Li You, Mengmi Zhang, Hanspeter Pfister, Gabriel Kreiman.
   - Key Word: Domain Generalization; Scene Context.